Polar.sh Review 2026: New 5% + 50c Pricing, Tiered Plans, Hidden Fees, and a Better Alternative for SaaS

 ### Is Polar.sh reliable enough for production SaaS billing?

 Polar has been in production since 2023 and is used by notable companies including Tailwind Labs.
 However, it is a newer platform compared to established alternatives.
 Some users have reported support responsiveness issues and the platform is still actively developing core features.
-The open-source codebase provides transparency, but the team is smaller than larger MoR providers.
+The open-source codebase provides transparency, but the team is smaller than larger MoR providers -- and the recent pricing overhaul is a reminder that the rate sheet can change for new customers without notice.

-### How does Dodo Payments compare to Polar.sh?
+### How does Dodo Payments compare to Polar.sh after the 2026 pricing change?

 ## Final Verdict

-Polar.sh has carved out a genuine niche as the open-source, developer-first MoR for tool creators.
+Polar.sh still has a genuine niche as the open-source, developer-first MoR for tool creators.
 The GitHub-native workflow, auditable codebase, and framework SDKs are real strengths that no competitor matches.
-For US-focused developer tools with simple billing, it is a solid choice.
+For US-focused developer tools willing to subscribe to a paid plan and absorb a fixed monthly fee, Polar Pro/Growth/Scale can still be a reasonable choice.

-If transparent pricing, global payment method coverage, and all-inclusive billing matter to your SaaS, [Dodo Payments](https://dodopayments.com) is built for exactly that.
-Every fee is on the [pricing page](https://dodopayments.com/pricing) - no documentation spelunking required.
+If transparent flat pricing, global payment method coverage, and all-inclusive billing matter to your SaaS, [Dodo Payments](https://dodopayments.com) is built for exactly that -- still **4% + 40c, no monthly fee, no tiers to upgrade through, every fee on the [pricing page](https://dodopayments.com/pricing)**.
+No documentation spelunking required.

 ---